Skip to main content

 Purchasing Licenses

-The easiest way to get your pet licensed or keep your license current is by paying online.
+The easiest way to get your pet licensed or keep your license current is by paying online via the department website.
 Animal licenses may also be purchased by completing a license application form and mailing it with payment, proof of rabies vaccination, and proof of sterilization to the address on the application.
 Please note animal licenses can be purchased at your local animal care center as well.
 Reduced license fees are available for senior citizens (age 60 or older) and disabled military veterans.
 Seniors must submit proof of age, such as a copy of their driver’s license, passport, or other official government-issued identification.
 Disabled military veterans must submit either a U.S. Department of Veterans Affairs disability award letter or a Veterans Health Administration healthcare enrollee card that states the bearer has a service-connected disability.
 All such methods of proof may be uploaded online at the time you register your pet or renew your existing license.

 Please see link above to see the yearly license fee table for unincorporated areas along with contracted service cities.

-(877) U-PAY-PET or (877) 872-9738
+Pay by Phone at: (877) U-PAY-PET or (877) 872-9738*

 Replacement Licenses